bmodestow/bmodestow/README.md

 # Hi there!
 I'm Benjamin Wilson
-##🔭 I’m currently working on Long Rest!
-##🌱 I’m currently learning AWS.
+🔭 I’m currently working on Long Rest and I’m currently learning AWS. 🌱

 <!--
 **bmodestow/bmodestow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.